-It’s no secret that one of the biggest battles for people with mental illness is the stigma; A notion that seems to come with the territory.
-Some seem to feel that death by suicide is a choice; whist I’ve heard others say, what we’ve likely all heard before, “someone always has it worse”.
-How many times have I heard a sentence that starts with “you just gotta”.
-I want to make the case that Our mental illness is real.
+It’s no secret that one of the biggest battles for people with mental illness is the stigma – a notion that seems to come with the territory.
+Some seem to feel that death by suicide is a choice, while I’ve heard others say, what we’ve likely all heard before, that “someone always has it worse”.
+How many times have I heard a sentence that starts with “you just gotta.?
+I want to make the case that our mental illness is real.

-When talking to the folks who use these, “I know how to solve it” one liners.
-Its fascinating to me just how generic these suggestions are.
-What I find disheartening though, is that they presume to know the level of havoc psychiatric disorders have on a person.
-I wish there was some sort of mental illness pain scale that could show the level of pain that beat’s around in one’s head.
+When talking to the folks who use these “I know how to solve it” one-liners, I find it fascinating just how generic these suggestions are.
+What I find disheartening. though, is that they presume to know the level of havoc psychiatric disorders have on a person.
+I wish there was some sort of mental-illness pain scale that could show the level of pain that beats around in one’s head.

 With that said, how does one simply brush it off?
-When many mental health conditions come standard with a feeling that no body likes me; how do you ignore that sigma?
+When many mental-health conditions come standard with a feeling that nobody likes me; how do you ignore that stigma?
 When you feel like everyone is angry with you, how does one let that go?
 I’m willing to wager that many don’t.

 As much as we may try to articulate the severity of our pain, those who don’t know likely never will.
 Unless, of course, they become ill themselves..